-Masterton District Council’s Draft Asset or Activity Management Plans (AMPs) have been reviewed alongside the development of the Council’s Long Term Plan 2018-28.
+Masterton District Council’s Draft Asset or Activity Management Plans (AMPs) are reviewed alongside the development of the Council’s Long Term Plan.

 AMPs set out a 10-year programme for the management of specific groups of assets.
 The documents are reviewed cyclically (typically at least every three years) to ensure they remain relevant.